oracle-livelabs/common/gitlab-workshop/oke/oke.md

 ## Task 2: Create IAM Policies

+Oracle Cloud Infrastructure Identity and Access Management (IAM) lets you control who has access to your cloud resources.
+Certain IAM policies are required to successfully access a cluster once it is provisioned.

 1. Click on the main Navigation Menu, Select **Identity & Security** and then under **Identity** select **Compartment**
-    - Navigate to the compartment that is being used for this Live Lab and copy the OCID of the compartment
+    - Navigate to the compartment that is being used for this Live Lab and copy the **OCID** of the compartment

   ![Compartment](images/dynamicgroup1.png)